sinha8190/agentic-era-hack/README.md

 ## Usage

 This template follows a "bring your own agent" approach - you focus on your business logic, and the template handles everything else (UI, infrastructure, deployment, monitoring).

+The codebase includes logging to Google Cloud Logging and Cloud Trace.
+The infrastructure agent has a placeholder for the Google Roads API.

 1. **Prototype:** Build your Generative AI Agent using the intro notebooks in `notebooks/` for guidance.
 Use Vertex AI Evaluation to assess performance.
 2. **Integrate:** Import your agent into the app by editing `app/agent.py`.